-A Can-Do Coalition Delivers for Customers
+Can-Do Coalition Delivers for Customers

 When I first started using NJ Transit light rail as a customer in 2013, I saw an opportunity to improve the customer experience by upgrading the paper-based ticket system.
 During my five years as chair of the PATH Riders Council, my interest in streamlining digital fare payment was heightened as I worked with PATH customers whose trips connect to Hudson-Bergen Light Rail and Newark Light Rail.
 Once I joined NJ Transit, I built a “can do” coalition of transit professionals to deliver better fare payment.